OpenDDS/OpenDDS/docs/devguide/xtypes.rst

 Additionally, the XTypes-enabled participant needs to be set up as follows:

-* Types cannot use Mutable extensibility
+* Types cannot use mutable extensibility

-* Data Writers must have their Data Representation QoS policy set to DDS::XCDR_DATA_REPRESENTATION
+* Data Writers must have their Data Representation QoS policy set to ``DDS::XCDR_DATA_REPRESENTATION``

-* Data Readers must include DDS::XCDR_DATA_REPRESENTATION in the list of data representations in their Data Representation QoS (This is true by default)
+* Data Readers must include ``DDS::XCDR_DATA_REPRESENTATION`` in the list of data representations in their Data Representation QoS (This is true by default)

-The “Data Representation" section below shows how to change the data representation.
+:ref:`xtypes--data-representation` shows how to change the data representation.

 .. _xtypes--dynamic-language-binding: